MenkeTechnologies/zpwr/README.md

 ## Full Installation Instructions to `$ZPWR`
 To install to a custom directory, clone the project to custom directory ands start the installer.
 ZPWR will pick up its location and export ZPWR to that directory.
-This also means you can move ZPWR after install after updating the sym links that are in $HOME.
+This also means you can move ZPWR after install after updating the sym links that are in `$HOME`.
 First `export ZPWR_INSTALL=<mydirectory>/install` in current shell.
-Replace mydirectory with new install dir and keep /install.
+Replace `<mydirectory>` with your new install dir and keep `/install` in the export.
-Then run `zpwr regenconfiglinks` in same shell to create new sym links pointing to your new directory.
-Then exec a new zsh and all environment variables will be set accordingly.
+Then run `zpwr regenconfiglinks` in same shell to create new sym links pointing to your new directory `<mydirectory>`.
+Then exec a new zsh with `exec zsh` and all environment variables will be set accordingly.

 ## ZPWR Features
 - spelling correction, abbreviation expansion and automatic capitalization on the command line [zsh-expand](https://github.com/MenkeTechnologies/zsh-expand)